 The youngest of five ballplaying brothers – his brother Harry also had a lengthy big league pitching career – Stan was signed into pro ball in 1908 after playing just five amateur games.

 He surfaced briefly with the Philadelphia Athletics in 1912, going 2-1 before returning to a lengthy minor league apprenticeship.
 He hit the big leagues for good with the Cleveland Indians in 1916, winning 15 games in his first full big league season.
 The following year, he led the league with nine shutouts, while winning 19 games and posting an earned run average of 1.81.
 He won 22 games the following season, the first of four consecutive 20-plus victory seasons.

 His high water mark in the big leagues was 1920, when he went 24-14, leading the league in strikeouts and leading the Indians to the AL pennant.
-In the World Series, Coveleski shone like few others ever have, winning games One, Four and Seven.
-Each game was a complete game 5-hitter, and Game Seven was a shutout.
-As he gave up just one earned run in each of the other games, his World Series E.R.A. was a sparkling 0.67.
+In the World Series, Coveleski excelled like few others ever have, winning Games 1, 4 and 7.
+Each game was a complete game five-hitter, and Game 7 was a shutout.
+As he gave up just one earned run in each of the other games, his World Series ERA was a sparkling 0.67.

-In December, 1924, he was traded to the Washington Senators and enjoyed another fantastic season, winning thirteen consecutive games and leading the Senators to the 1925 World Series by going 20-5, leading the league in E.R.A with 2.84, and winning percentage, .800.
-His tremendous performance did not extend to the World Series, though, as he went 0-2 in the Series loss to the Pittsburgh Pirates.
+In December 1924, he was traded to the Washington Senators and enjoyed another fantastic season, winning 13 consecutive games and leading the Senators to the 1925 World Series by going 20-5, leading the league with a 2.84 ERA and an .800 winning percentage.

 Released in midseason 1927 by the Senators, Coveleski signed as a free agent with the Yankees in December and helped the 1928 World Champions with a 5-1 record in 12 games.